manpaco/imagect/README.md

-# ImageCT
+# imagect

-ImageCT is a easy-to-use, free and open source image cropping tool.
+imagect is a easy-to-use, free and open source image cropping tool.

-Tool to crop images using an arbitrary shape and, if the crop is outside the image the necessary, pixels will be added to avoid leaving empty areas.
-The pixels that are added can be chosen by the user: color, image or void.
+Tool to crop images using a custom shape.
+If the crop is outside the image, you can add custom pixels to avoid leaving empty areas.

 This project use [wxWidgets](https://www.wxwidgets.org/)